Kashish-HUB/Kashish-HUB/README.md

 ### Hi there 👋

+My name is Kashish, and I'm an LPU trained computer engineer interested in all things Web & App Development!
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently doing an internship for [CodTech IT Solutions](https://codtechitsolutions.com/) in Android development.
-- 🌱 I’m currently learning ...
+- 🌱 I recently built an app to track the expenses, check it out [here](https://github.com/Kashish-HUB/Expense_Tracker_App).
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to work on Android Development and Web Development.

 <!--
 **Kashish-HUB/Kashish-HUB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.